No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 The flashcard uses the Spaced Repetition System (SRS).
 This process is widely used in several language apps, like Anki, Memrise, and Quizlet.

 The SRS approach schedules retests at fixed or increasing intervals.
-It is based on the difficulty of the item and your performance in previous tests.
+It is based on the item’s difficulty and your performance in previous tests.

 Thus, it develops memory retention and focuses more frequently on difficult items and less often on easier ones.

-It is an efficient way to build a strong vocabulary and grammar foundation and help you move to a more advanced level.
-It should be part of any learner, regardless of purpose, learning style, and level.
+It is an efficient way to build a strong vocabulary and a solid foundation in grammar, and help you progress to a more advanced level.
+It should be part of any learner’s repertoire, regardless of purpose, learning style, or level.

 Learning a new language doesn’t have to be boring.
 Flashcard apps and sites make studying fun with games, contests, and rewards.
 In short, they keep you engaged and motivated.

 Language is all about words and how to write, read, listen, and speak in different contexts.
-And that is what flashcards are all about.
-It helps you learn thousands of unknown words and build a robust vocabulary list.
+And that is what flashcards are intended to do.
+It helps you learn thousands of unfamiliar words and build a robust vocabulary.

 You can memorize everyday terms, phrases, and cultural expressions in diverse subjects.

 You can use flashcards to practice the Korean alphabet, consonants, vowels, and compound ones.
-They can also help with pronunciation, as many flashcards include audio to help learners mimic native speakers.
+They can also support pronunciation, as many flashcards include audio to help learners imitate native speakers.

 Flashcards are versatile apps for studying Korean.
 They provide a well-rounded learning experience and help you track your progress.